instana/ui-notifications/content/maintenance.md

-Starting March 25th, 08:00 AM UTC we will rollout an update of the central authentication component to our SaaS customers.
+On *March 26, 8:00-10:00 am UTC*, we will roll out a new release to our US customers.
+The rollout for EU customers is scheduled for *March 26, 8:00-10:00 pm UTC*.
 You may experience short interruptions in dataflow.